BookingEasy/booking-easy-wp/readme.txt

 * ADDED : Shortcode management to display only one bookable item, please just use it so : [sagenda-wp bookableitem="my bookable item name"]

 == Changelog ==

+= 1.1.8 =
+* Improved : overall translations updated.
+* TESTED : Compatibility of the reservation plugin with WordPress 4.5

 = 1.1.7 =
 * IMPROVED : Swedish translations of the booking form.